 Our way of working

-Our consultants have strong academic and industry background and include software vendors.
-They all have obtained master degrees in de field of science and engineering and at least a third have completed PhDs.
-This enables Bunova to provide you with a competent consultant who possesses the relevant academic skills and experience.
+Our consultants have strong academic and industry background including simulation software vendors.
+They all have obtained master degrees in the field of science and engineering and at least a third have completed their PhD.
+This enables DEMCON bunova to provide you with a competent consultant who possesses the relevant academic skills and experience.

-We are able to quickly grasp most problems and propose a useful set of simulations to shed line on the problem.
+We are able to quickly grasp most problems and propose a useful approach to shed light on the problem.
+This may be a numerical approach using simulations as well as a more pragmatic or analytical approach.
 After jointly defining work packages, a cost estimation based on an ongoing hourly rate or a fixed price quote will be prepared and discussed with the client.

 Depending on the complexity and scope of the problem, we use a step-by-step approach to build-up the model to generate meaningful results.
 Naturally, interim results will be discussed between the client and our consultant to make sure we are progressing in the right path.

 Projects are concluded with a PowerPoint based report or a more comprehensive written report if needed.
 Our results summary always comes with concrete conclusions and recommendations.

 We prefer to work from our own offices but we understand that in order to kick-start larger projects spending some days between the clients engineering teams on your location can make the difference.